arjunkhode/Web-developer-illy-mistakes-/readme.md

 # Foolish mistakes I make as a web developer

+1. Disadvantages of var
+	- var can be reassigned
+	- var are either function scoped or globally scoped
+	- var leaks outside if statements

 1. I forgot to add a closing `div` tag!

 1. At one time, I tried to use colon in a strange wrong way in CSS